OpenTermsArchive/docs/content/collections/reference/roles.md

 - Manage repository issues and pull requests
 - Provide feedback to contributors
 - Report issues to system administrator
-- Suggest scope improvements to curator
+- Refer scope conflicts in contributions to curator to open potential scope updates
 - Report issues on the engine repository

 ---